purpleidea/flabbergast/flabbergast-manual.md

           instances : 1
           job_name : "hello_world"
           task : aurora_lib.task {
-            processes +: { # Add to the processes template ⋯
+            processes : { # Define the processes ⋯
-              hw : Template process { # ⋯ a new process template; the name of this process will be `hw` command_line : [ "echo hello world" ] # The command line we want to run.
+              hw : process { # ⋯ using process template
+								process_name : "hw" # The name of this process will be `hw` command_line : [ "echo hello world" ] # The command line we want to run.
               }
             }